oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-06-publish.md

 **Position**: bits 5 and 6 of the PUBLISH Flags.

 This field is set to "0b00" for QoS 0.
-For a detailed description of the various Quality Of Service levels refer to [[4.3 Quality of Service levels and protocol flows]](#quality-of-service-levels-and-protocol-flows).
+For a detailed description of the various Quality Of Service levels refer to [sec](#quality-of-service-levels-and-protocol-flows).

 ##### Retain{#pwq0---retain}

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [[4.13 Retained Messages]](#retained-messages) for more information about Retained Messages.
+See [sec](#retained-messages) for more information about Retained Messages.

 #### Topic Alias or Topic Name Length{#ppwq0---topic-alias-or-topic-name-length}